Vorticity phase separation and defect lattices in the isotropic phase of active liquid crystals: Spatio-temporal patterns induced by activity: Numerical results

-Chiral states \mcm{with structure similar to the one found here} have been observed before \mcm{deep in the nematic region of chiral} active liquid crystals~\cite{li2020pattern}, \mcm{where chirality is} explicitly \mcm{broken in the} free energy. \mcm{Here, in contrast}, the system breaks chiral symmetry spontaneously, choosing a spinning direction. \mcm{In addition, unlike previous work,} ordered states \mcm{are found here in the isotropic regime of the passive liquid crystal for intermediate activities, before reaching active turbulence.
+States with a similar chiral structure to the one found here have been observed before \mcm{deep in the nematic region of chiral} active liquid crystals~\cite{li2020pattern}, \mcm{where chirality is} explicitly \mcm{broken in the} free energy. \mcm{Here, in contrast}, the system breaks this symmetry spontaneously, choosing a spinning direction. \mcm{In addition, unlike previous work,} ordered states \mcm{are found here in the isotropic regime of the passive liquid crystal for intermediate activities, before reaching active turbulence.
 The range of activity over which ordered structures appear is admittedly narrow, which may have prevented their experimental observation so far.}

-The emergent structures observed in our frictional film resemble a space-extended version of the Ceilidh dancing state \cite{shendruk2017} \mcm{found in active nematics confined to a channel,} where defects march forward while exchanging partners (SI video 4). \mcm{Physical confinement, however,} requires fine tuning of the channel width such that it can only fit two defects.
+\yzh{Another type of} emergent structures observed in our frictional film resemble a space-extended version of the Ceilidh dancing state \cite{shendruk2017} \mcm{found in active nematics confined to a channel,} where defects march forward while exchanging partners (SI video 4). \mcm{Physical confinement, however,} requires fine tuning of the channel width such that it can only fit two defects.
 Here, \mcm{in contrast, the size selection is intrinsic as it is provided by the flow screening length.}

-As mentioned in the Introduction, the emergence of coherent flow structures can be interpreted as a form of phase separation of vorticity.
-This is supported by Fig.~\ref{fig:coarsen} that shows how in the absence of substrate frictions regions of positive and negative vorticity \mcm{coarsen in time} until they occupy the full system size, with two regions of positive and negative curvature.
-The dynamics resembles a spinodal decomposition of the zero-vorticity state. \mcm{Substrate friction plays a role similar to birth/death in MIPS by arresting phase separation~\cite{cates2010}.
+As mentioned in the Introduction, the emergence of coherent flow structures at finite flow screening length can be interpreted as a form of phase separation of vorticity, analogue to MIPS in systems with birth and death~\cite{cates2010}.
+This is supported by Fig.~\ref{fig:coarsen} that shows how in the absence of substrate frictions regions of positive and negative vorticity \mcm{coarsen in time} until flow consists of two oppositely rotating system-spanning vortices.
+The dynamics resembles qualitatively the coarsening dynamics of a conserved field undergoing bulk phase separation. \mcm{Substrate friction plays a role similar to birth/death in MIPS by arresting phase separation~\cite{cates2010}.
 Friction breaks momentum conservation and selects the size of the flow vortices.
 When the flow screening length is comparable to the active length of the unscreened system, the size of emerging structures is cut off though a mechanism that can be thought as a form of micro phase separation of vorticity.} We will draw this parallel in a quantitative manner in the following section through linear stability analysis of the dynamics.